I am a Licensed Clinical Social Worker (LCSW, LICSW) and CADC III and a Clinical Supervisor in both Oregon and Washington.

 Current Groups Offered:

-Clinical Supervision for Licensure Candidates General Practice
+Clinical Supervision for Licensure Candidates and post Licensure General Practice

 second Tuesday of month, 6-8 pm